PreLeyZero/exotic-industries/README.md

 # Exotic Industries mod

-This is the main mod of the new EI mod series.
+This is the main mod of the new Exotic Industries mod series.
-For more info on development and planned features see [**mod_progression**](https://github.com/PreLeyZero/248k-2/blob/main/README.md).

 # Running Exotic Industries (EI)